 Up To This Pointe is all about romance, science, and dance, a unique combination in an even more unique setting – Antarctica.
 While most YA travel books discuss hopping around Europe and summer flings during an all-American road trip, Jennifer Longo uses the harsh extreme of Antarctica as the backdrop of her story about a young girl, who thought she found herself, trying to find herself.
 There’s something about the plot that resonated with me and I can’t wait to dig beneath the iceberg and discover the full depths of this novel.

 So I’ll admit, I picked up this book thinking it was a yoga beach romance.
 Uh, no. And I’m really glad it isn’t.
 18 Hours To Us is about two classmates who miss a field trip bus and are forced to drive together from Michigan to Virginia Beach.
 The book slowly reveals little details about each character – their back story, their talents, and their secrets.
-I love how there isn’t any information dumping in this book and all the pieces slowly fall into place.
+I love how there isn’t any information dumping in this title and all the pieces slowly fall into place.
 I haven’t gotten too deep into the book but I’m absolutely in love with what I’ve read so far.

 I knew I wanted to read this book when I found out the main character has a dog named Carl Sagan.
 A complex and well-connected web, See You In The Cosmos is about a nerdy boy who sets out on a trip, recording on his iPod what Earth looks like (so other life forms can hopefully see it one day).
 While the novel shifts beautifully between landscapes from Colorado to California, at heart, See You In The Cosmos is a journey about rediscovering family.

 The captivating art style of Mosquitoland drew me to the book (yes, I judge books by their covers).
 The story of a girl who climbs aboard a Greyhound bus and journeys to find her sick mom, Mosquitoland isn’t all roses.
-Through thorny relationships, Mimi Malone is forced to untangle her prickly life, confront her inner demons, and search for hope along a thousand mile journey.
+Through thorny relationships, Mimi Malone is forced to untangle her prickly life, confront her inner demons, and search for hope along a thousand-mile journey.
 The novel deals with heavy subjects (I know, I was trying to aim for more light-hearted books this month) but the writing (on the first page alone) is so evocative and beautiful, I can’t wait to finish the novel.